 Highlights: Spacious, Family-Friendly, High Towing Capacity

 The Rav4 is another crossover SUV that will support all your good decisions to tackle the outdoors.
 Like the Subaru Outback, the Rav4 has a roomy 73 cubic feet of cargo space with the back seats down.
-You’ll be able to slide a Luno Life Air Mattress in without any WWE mattress-wrestling theatrics.
+You’ll be able to slide a Luno Signature Air Mattress in without any WWE mattress-wrestling theatrics.

 Even though you might not get a 6-cylinder engine, the Rav4 Adventure trim’s all-wheel drive can pull up to 3,500 pounds, which tops all competitors in its class.
 It also gets an impressive 30 mpg on highways.
 It’s not a Prius, but will a Prius haul your jet ski?